Frequently Asked Questions

 Those people who pay higher premiums as a result of their home having flooded, should find their home insurance more affordable.
 This is due to a combination of insurers being able to pass the flood risk to Flood Re, and the policyholder now being able to shop around in a more competitive market that may have been closed to them.

-Flood Re does not set prices for home insurance, but will give insurers the opportunity of passing to them the flood risk element of a home insurance policy (buildings and contents) at a premium that will be capped, depending on the Council Tax band of the property.
-It will be up to an insurer to decide if they wish to pass the flood risk element of the cover to Flood Re.
+Flood Re does not set prices for home insurance, but gives insurers the opportunity of passing on the flood risk element of a home insurance policy (buildings and contents) at a premium that is capped, according to the Council Tax band of the property.
+It is up to an insurer to decide if they wish to pass the flood risk element of the cover to Flood Re or not.

 Do customers need to have any direct contact with Flood Re?